-- 1. To pass language examinations.
-Examinations are given three times a year.
+- To pass language examinations.
+Examinations in French and German are given three times a year.
 The dates are announced on the calendar on pages 4, 5. - II.
-To pass with a grade of B- or better one of the following courses: L 1 ab in French, L 35 in German, or L 51 a in Russian. - III.
+To pass with a grade of B- or better one of the following courses: L 1 abc in French, L 35 in German, or L 51 a in Russian. - III.
 With the approval of the department of languages, to complete a translation project.
 A knowledge of the fundamentals of the language is presupposed in such a case.